Vaccines are among humanity’s greatest public health achievements and a major pillar of UNICEF’s global mission for children.

 Sudan is among the first African countries to introduce the ground-breaking malaria vaccine, a significant accomplishment in a country grappling with ongoing conflict.
 Recommended for children aged 5–12 months, the vaccine rollout is being supported by UNICEF and partners, and is expected to dramatically reduced child hospital admission and mortality from the disease.

-Give a gift that lasts a lifetime.
+Make a life-changing investment.
 Support the Vaccine Fund.

 Your support can help UNICEF to reach more children with lifesaving vaccines.